yufeng-wu/interference_segregated_graph/README.md

     - `A_results_layer_only.csv`: results from `likelihood_ratio_test_layer_only.py` for the A layer.
     - `Y_results_layer_only.csv`: results from `likelihood_ratio_test_layer_only.py` for the Y layer.
     - `plot/`: folder to save the visualizations of the three csv files in `result/`.

+`contagion_vs_latent_confounding_test(semi-synthetic)/`: directory for verifying the likelihood ratio test using semi-synthetic data (i.e., the network are real networks but the data are generated using our own DGP).
+- `raw_data/`: raw data downloaded from SNAP.
+    - `RO_edges.csv`: Deezer RO
+    - `musae_git_edges.csv`: GitHub Social Networkk
+    - `artist_edges.csv`: GEMSEC FB Artists
+- `intermediate_data/`: processed raw data, organized into different subfolders.
+Includes a dictionary version of the original network, a 6-degree separated set, a dataset when three layers are all bidirected, and another dataset when three layers are all undirected.
+- `result/`: result of the likelihood ratio tests, organized into different subfolders.

 `infrastructure/`: directory that contains the utility code that is used by programs in `causal_effect_estimation/` or `contagion_vs_latent_confounding_test/`.
 -   `data_generator.py`: methods for generating network realizations.
 Used by programs in `causal_effect_estimation/`.